 \subsection{Qualitative Analysis}

-\textbf{The results of surfaces segmentation algorithm:} We selects 520 images as the carton stacking skeleton datasets from CPLC and then surfaces segmentation algorithm are conducted to extract the segmentation surfaces of the skeleton(see second row of Fig.\ref{fig:7}).
-To search for the best result of the surfaces segmentation algorithm, sampling statistics are employed to achieve the optimal hyperparameter $\psi$.
-For each group of $\psi$, we randomly select 10 pictures for surfaces segmentation algorithm.
-Then we compute the percentage of incorrectly parameter with the smallest average error.
-Table \ref{paramterfacted} reports that the best result is achieved with $\psi=25$ while Fig.\ref{fig:8} shows the corresponding visualization.
+\textbf{The results of surfaces segmentation algorithm:} We selects 520 images as the carton stacking skeleton datasets from CPLC and then surfaces segmentation algorithm are used to decouple the texture of the skeleton(as shown in the second row of Fig.\ref{fig:7}).
+It can completely decouple the texture of the carton.
+And sampling statistics are used to search the optimal hyperparameter $\psi$.
+For each group of the $\psi$, we randomly select 10 pictures to decouple the texture and repeated five times.
+Then we compute the error rate of the surfaces segmentation.
+Table \ref{paramterfacted} shows that the best result is founded when $\psi=25$, and Fig.\ref{fig:8} shows the corresponding visualization result.

-\textbf{The results of contour reconstruction algorithm:} Because of the occlusion and truncation, the contours of the instances are incomplete.
-With the method in Chapter \ref{subS:3.4}, we construct the complete contours shown in Fig.\ref{fig:7}.
-We also use sampling statistics for evaluation to get the optimal value of the $\gamma$.
-For each group of $\gamma$, we randomly select 10 pictures from the carton stacking skeleton datasets for surfaces segmentation algorithm, then we perform contour construction.
-Finally, we compute the percentage of unreasonable samples (the examples that are occluded but not reconstructed by our method, or the examples are reconstructed but unreasonable by comparison with the original complete contour) in the total instances.
-Table \ref{constrct} reports that the smallest average error is achieved when setting $\gamma$ as $\frac{2}{3}$ while Fig.\ref{Fig9a} shows the corresponding visualization.
-The same procedure are conducted in FM to search the optimal value of $\gamma$.
-The generated images are mixed with the training sets of CPLC and then fed into RetinaNet for training.
-As shown in Fig.\ref{Fig9b}, the fine-tuning detector is used to test data in different scenarios and the best performance is achieved with $\gamma =\frac{2}{3}$.
+\textbf{The results of contour reconstruction algorithm:} The result of the contour reconstruction algorithm is effective and reasonable as shown in the third row of Fig.\ref{fig:7}.
+To get the optimal value of the $\gamma$, we randomly select 10 pictures for each group of $\gamma$ to construct the complete contour and repeated five times.
+Finally, we compute the percentage of unreasonable samples (the examples are occluded but not reconstructed or reconstructed but unreasonable by comparison with the original complete contour).
+The best parameter of $\gamma$ is $\frac{2}{3}$ as shown in Table\ref{constrct}, while Fig.\ref{Fig9a} shows the corresponding visualization result.
+We also use the FM as texture to generate 6000 images for each $\gamma$ and mix them with the CPLC, then train the RetinaNet.
+As shown in Fig.\ref{Fig9b}, it is the same with the result of the sampling statistics.